joxz/PSEXOS/README.md

 * Add SSL support
 * Add Proxy support
 * Store cookie for repeated use of Invoke-EXOScommand
-* Make PSEXOS compatible for PowerShell5 and PowerShellGet (upload to PSGallery)
+* Make PSEXOS available for PowerShell 5 and PowerShellGet

 ## Notes

+* Requires PowerShell version 3.0 (find out which version you are using: `$PSVersionTable.PSVersion`)
 * ExtremeXOS MMI is compatible with ExtremeXOS 21.1+.
 * Webserver needs to be enabled on the switch
   * `enable web http`